top of page

 6. Enter the code from the email.

-Once your account is made, follow this link to apply to the LHC Grant Program.
+Once your account is made, follow this link to apply to the LHC Grant Program: APPLY NOW

 Budget

 As part of your grant application, you will need to provide a budget of estimated costs associated with your proposed project.
-Here is a template.
+Here is a template in English and Spanish.

 Please provide a general description for each budget category (examples: restoration/rehabilitation, special event/seminar, archeology, classroom/public education, artifact preservation/restoration, museum program/ exhibit) then fill in expenses and indicate where LHC funds would be applied.
 Use blank spaces for expenses that fall outside of existing categories.